ru-fix/gradle-release-plugin/README.md

 Optional properties:
  * ru.fix.gradle.release.login: String - login for remote git repository
  * ru.fix.gradle.release.password: String - password for remote git repository
+ * ru.fix.gradle.release.createDefaultReleaseBranch: Boolean - if true, then createReleaseBranch will work in non interactive mode and will use major version suggested by default without asking user for confirmation.
+Used in CI.
+By default is false.

 ## createRelease task